SashaFlores/all-about-yul/Yul-Dialect.md

-# EVM Dialect
+# Yul Dialect

-The default dialect of Yul currently is the EVM dialect for the currently selected version of the EVM.
+The default dialect of Yul is the EVM dialect with the abstraction of stack opcodes except for `pop`.

 ### Opcodes marked with: